Rammani28/Acem-lab-cover-page/README.md

 # cover-page
-Feel free to use it for free
+Feel free to use it.